Crohn’s disease treatments

 If your disease is severe, you may need to be admitted to hospital where you will be given medications intravenously.

-For people with severe disease which isn’t controlled by medication, or if there is a bowel obstruction or other complication, surgery may be needed.
+For people with severe disease that isn’t controlled by medicines, or if there is a bowel obstruction or other complication, surgery may be needed.
 Often this involves an operation to cut out the diseased section of bowel and join the 2 ends of unaffected bowel together (anastomosis).
 However, although this usually stops the symptoms, the disease often recurs and many people need a repeat operation.

 Always discuss any supplements you are planning to take with your doctor.

-Although Crohn's disease is a serious condition, it is not fatal and many people who have it still lead productive lives and feel well and free of symptoms in between flare-ups of the disease.
+Although Crohn's disease is a serious condition, many people who have it lead productive lives and feel well and free of symptoms in between flare-ups of the disease.